teco-kit/DecisionTreeRules/README.md

 ## extract_rules
 This methode is to extract the rules out of a decision tree.
 It is possible to calculate the precision and recall for other Dataset then the training dataset.
 Return value: dictionary of rules with precision and recall in related to the used Dataset.
+The rules in the dictionary have the key 0...n. n is the number of rules exist for the tree.

 The methode needs the following parameters:

-*param tree_given: decision Tree
+* param tree_given: decision Tree
-*param features: please use 'features=dtrain.columns' directly before training the tree and use the list as features
+* param features: please use 'features=dtrain.columns' directly before training the tree and use the list as features
-*param dataset: dataset the decisionTree got (Data) (can be test or train data) (important: Type: Dataframe)
+* param dataset: dataset the decisionTree got (Data) (can be test or train data) (important: Type: Dataframe)
-*param target_dataset: dataset the decisionTree got (Target) (can be test or train data)(important: Type: Dataframe)
+* param target_dataset: dataset the decisionTree got (Target) (can be test or train data)(important: Type: Dataframe)
-*param show_test_dist: Only use if the dataset is the same dataset the tree is trained.
+* param show_test_dist: Only use if the dataset is the same dataset the tree is trained.
 If this is the case 'test_class_dist' should be the same as 'class_dist' in the dictionary.
-*param regel: Name of class on which the rules point (only rules that point to special class). if None: all rules are printed
+* param regel: Name of class on which the rules point (only rules that point to special class). if None: all rules are printed

 example code: